MatteoMeil/node-native-printer/README.md

          List of supported extensions can be found [here](https://github.com/MatteoMeil/node-native-printer/blob/master/supported-extensions.md)

-         **Notes:** duplex is case sensitive, so be careful to write correctly. `"paperSize"` refers to size of sheet to print on; if you want to print on a paper with custom dimensions, pass `"Custom.WidthxHeight"` where Width and Height are dimensions in hundredths of an inch. `"fromPage": 0` means document will be printed from first page; `"toPage": 0` means document will be printed from `"fromPage"` to last page.
+         **Notes:** duplex is case sensitive, so be careful to write correctly. `"paperSize"` refers to size of sheet to print on; if you want to print on a paper with custom dimensions, pass `"Custom.WidthxHeight"` where Width and Height are **integer** dimensions in hundredths of inch. `"fromPage": 0` means document will be printed from first page; `"toPage": 0` means document will be printed from `"fromPage"` to last page.

       * **Unix**: you can use [command-line options](https://www.cups.org/doc/options.html) in JSON-style and/or printer-specific options retrieved from `printerOptions()`; i.e.: